ZSendokame/File-Rod/README.md

-# USB-Rod
+# File-Rod

 __Description__

-USB Rod is a basic program for backing up files, deleting folders and files...
+File Rod is a basic program for backing up files, deleting folders and files...
 Like <a href="https://rufus.ie/">Rufus</a> but worse.

 # Video